ISISComputingGroup/ibex_developers_manual/Dashboard.md

 C:\instrument\settings\config\<machine name>\configurations\dashboard.db
 ```

 The dashboards points at PVs prefixed with `%MYPVPREFIX:CS:DASHBOARD:` and postfixed with either `VALUE` or `LABEL` to get the values of the value or label respectively.
-The datatype of these PVs must be strings, and they must therefore be less than 40 characters long.
+The data type of these PVs must be strings, and they must therefore be less than 40 characters long.

 Examples:
 ```